 Timber has long been the framing material of choice for buildings.
 A sturdy and familiar material, it has been used on structures all over the world for hundreds of years.
-However, steel framing is fast becoming a popular alternative which is increasingly being specified.
+However, steel framing is fast becoming a popular alternative that is increasingly being specified.

 Being too slow to design, engineer and construct buildings impacts profit margins.
 Time delays are a major factor that has turned many developers, architects, and contractors from timber to steel framing.
-The short lead times that customers demand means that speed of construction is essential – an area where CFS framing excels.
+The short lead times that customers demand mean that speed of construction is essential – an area where CFS framing excels.

 For engineers and architects, steel framing offers significant time savings during design.
 Structural steel framing software can enable frame detailing and engineering to be completed in parallel as well as quicker than timber frame design.
-For a 250m² house, the timber frame design process can take between 13–20 days, whereas using Cold Formed Steel framing software can reduce this to just 3-5 days – a saving of up to 15 days.
+For a 250m² house, the timber frame design process can take between 13–20 days, whereas using cold formed steel framing software can reduce this to just 3-5 days – a saving of up to 15 days.
 Value engineering can also be done using steel design software, which will then create detailed framing plans in a fraction of the time compared to timber designs.

 For developers and contractors, metal framing studs offer a way to avoid budget and schedule overruns.
-Not only is steel manufactured to the exact sizes required, holes for cables and fixings can also be pre-punched, virtually eliminating cutting operations on site.
+Not only is steel manufactured to the exact sizes required, holes for cables and fixings can also be pre-punched, virtually eliminating cutting operations on-site.
 This precision also means less re-work from replacing warped or non-flush members, or mistakes made with timber components during construction.
 It is also easier to quantify, forecast and calculate construction time, reducing the risk of schedule overruns and material quantity errors.

 The Bottom Line